Flavian dynasty: Legacy

 The Flavians, although a relatively short-lived dynasty, helped restore stability to an empire on its knees.
 Although all three have been criticised, especially based on their more centralised style of rule, they issued reforms that created a stable enough empire to last well into the 3rd century.
 However, their background as a military dynasty led to further marginalisation of the Senate, and a conclusive move away from princeps, or first citizen, and toward imperator, or emperor.

-Little factual information survives about Vespasian's government during the ten years he was emperor, his reign is best known for financial reforms following the demise of the Julio-Claudian dynasty.
+Many historical records of the Flavian period, especially a large portion of Tacitus's Histories, were lost and other contemporary authors wrote comparatively little about this period.
+Later essays and more indirect sources such as coins and inscriptions are used for the history of this period.
+Vespasian's government is best known for financial reforms following the demise of the Julio-Claudian dynasty.
+He also established the first educational system in ancient times and had many public works built or restored.
 Vespasian was noted for his mildness and for loyalty to the people.
 For example, much money was spent on public works and the restoration and beautification of Rome: a new forum, the Temple of Peace, the public baths and the Colosseum.